Yizack/nuxt-mailchannels/README.md

 - MailChannels Email API key

 > [!WARNING]
-> This module only works with a Nuxt server running as it uses server API routes (`nuxt build`).
+> This module only works with a Nuxt server running as it uses utils for server API routes (`nuxt build`).
 This means that you cannot use this module with `nuxt generate`.

 ## Quick Setup